joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-example-communicating-between-actionscript-and-javascript-in-a-web-browser.md

 The `isReady()` function simply returns the value of the `jsReady` variable.
-That variable is initially `false` ; once the `onload` event of the web page has been triggered, the variable’s value is changed to `true`.
+That variable is initially `false` ; once the `onload` event of the web page has been triggered, the variable's value is changed to `true`.
 In other words, if ActionScript calls the `isReady()` function before the page is loaded, JavaScript returns `false` to `ExternalInterface.call("isReady")`, and consequently the ActionScript `isContainerReady()` method returns `false`.
 Once